NCAR/geocat-comp/INSTALLATION.md

 # Installation

 This installation guide includes only the GeoCAT-comp installation and build instructions.
-Please refer to [GeoCAT Contributor's Guide](https://geocat.ucar.edu/pages/contributing.html) for the installation of the whole GeoCAT project.
+Please refer to [GeoCAT Contributor's Guide](https://geocat.ucar.edu/pages/contributing.html) for installation of the whole GeoCAT project.

 ## Installing GeoCAT-comp via Conda